Commercial, Business, and Labor Law Courses

 Behavioral Law and Economics

 This seminar will explore a set of frontier issues at the intersection of law and human behavior, including people's conduct under risk and uncertainty; the commitment to fairness; social influences and peer pressure; extremism; adaptation; happiness; discrimination; and judicial behavior.
 Some discussion will be devoted to the uses and limits of paternalism.
-Grades will be based on class participation and a series of short papers.
+Grades will be based on class participation and a series of research papers totaling 6000-7500 words.

 Previously: